 Franceys and Gerlach (2011) presented findings that indicate that poor communities are generally very interested and willing to be involved in improving access to water supply and that education and the understanding of water supply system can serve as an incentive.
-The participants in Franceys and Gerlach's study felt empowered through the education they had received.
-One of the findings indicated that the institutional form of customer involvement was less important than the activity of involving customers.
-"Customer involvement makes only a marginal difference to the actual service input though an important difference to societal perception" (Franceys & Gerlach, 2011).
 Another incentive to report service faults in the water sector was the experience of putting the report in the public domain, which would serve as a punitive incentive to the municipality to resolve the matter.